 Requirements listed in this subclause are reproduced from the specifications referenced within this subclause.
 The referenced specifications are the normative source for the requirements and have precedence over the information reproduced within this subclause.

-The following requirement in 3GPP TS 22.280 [2] applies for discreet listening.
+The single requirement in 3GPP TS 22.280 [2] that applies for discreet listening is provided in table A.1-1.
 It is applied to all services MCPTT, MCVideo and MCData according to the reference tables in Annexes A, B and C of [2].